February Birthstone – AMETHYST

 Above: The Queen Elizabeth II of United Kingdom.
 Photo credit: Tim Graham, Getty Images

-Amethyst is a variety of the quartz family and quartz itself is abundant which can be found almost everywhere on Earth under different types of rocks.
+Amethyst is a variety of the quartz family.
+The abundance of quartz meant its been found almost everywhere on Earth under different types of rocks.
 Quartz comes in many colours too, colourless as rock crystal quartz, brown as smoky quartz, pink as rose quartz, yellow as citrine, and the most popular of the family is the purple amethyst.
-In the current market, the world’s most important source of amethyst deposits are Brazil and Uruguay where discovery of amethyst crystal in huge pockets goes by the tons.
+In the current market, the world’s most important source of amethyst deposits are Brazil and Uruguay.
+The uncover of amethyst crystals both locations can go by the tons in huge deposits.
 Other sources include the Four Peaks Mine in Arizona USA, Madagascar, Namibia, and Sri Lanka just to name a few.

-The purple hue of amethyst can be found in various degrees of tone and saturation, and more often contains colour zoning within the stone.
-Colour zonings are obvious growth marks that reflect the crystal’s trigonal geometry, usually zonings with alternating colour intensity.
+The purple hue of amethyst varies in degrees of tone and saturation, and more often contains colour zoning within the stone.
+Colour zonings are obvious growth marks that reflect the crystal’s trigonal geometry, usually with alternating colour intensity.
 So the quality of an amethyst can also be determined from the uniformity of its colour besides the tone and saturation of the hue.

 Recently, gem cutters find the appeal of fancy cutting amethyst due to its high transparency and availability of large crystal sizes.
 Large crystals are usually found along the fractures and cavities of quartzite.
-Fantasy cut of amethysts made by unique faceting techniques often produce some of the most stunning appearance and display.
+Unique faceting techniques often produce some of the most stunning appearance and display, those intricate cutting styles are called fantasy cut.
 These uncommon skills allow the light that travel into the stone to reflect and refract differently compared to the traditional designs.

-Left: An amethyst ring shows visible colour zoning; Right: An amethyst with unique fantasy cut.
-Photo credit: Robert Weldon, GIA
+Left: An amethyst ring shows visible colour zoning

-While most amethyst is cut and fashion into famous pieces weighed by the carats, another well-known form of amethyst is weighed by the kilograms and tons called geode.
+While most amethyst is cut and fashion into famous pieces weighed by the carats, another well-known form of amethyst called geode is weighed by the kilograms and tons.
 Hugely popular among the public, geodes are formed when volcanic rocks mostly basalt, trap gas while cooling thus creating a cavity that allows the formations of agates and crystals.
 However not all geodes bear crystals and agates, but when they do, geodes can be variable in size ranging from hand size to towering heights.
 The largest known amethyst geode stands at 3.27 meters and weighs 2.5 tons, named the Empress of Uruguay.

 Above: The largest amethyst geode in the world, The Empress of Uruguay